-A research and development review programme and schedule was introduced in year one of the IRMP and a new Research and Development area of our intranet will be available before the end of the 2021/24 Plan.
+A research and development review programme and schedule was introduced in year one of the IRMP and a new Research and Development area of our intranet is now business as usual.

 Make sure that staff know how to command incidents assertively, effectively and safely at incidents.
 This includes comprehensive training and exercising against all foreseeable risk, including high rise incidents, terrorist attacks, marine response, emergency medical response, flooding and wildfire incidents which will enable us to continue to adapt to an ever changing environment